QuentinWach/quentinwach.github.io/_posts/2023-9-25-dubins-paths-for-waveguide-routing.md

 ```
 -->

 It doesn't take much time to either do an implementation from scratch or adapt preexisting code.
 We can then wrap it all up into a single, simple to use function just like any other provided by the design library you might be using.
-In this case, I have been using the Nazca library[^NazcaLib] which comes with several interconnects, including straights and circular arcs which are used often but very tedious and slow to work with alone.
-Using `dubin_p2p()`, we can simply define the start pin, the end pin, and our code will route a Dubins path between them using the straights and circular arcs provided by Nazca.
-Of course, this can be easily adapted to other tools like GDSFactory[^GDSFactory].
+Previously, I have been using the Nazca library[^NazcaLib] which comes with several interconnects, including straights and circular arcs which are used often but very tedious and slow to work with alone.
+But with Dubins paths, we can simply define the start pin, the end pin, and our code will route a Dubins path between them using the straights and circular arcs provided by Nazca.
+The same can be done with GDSFactory[^GDSFactory] as well.

+> ✨ _[Update Nov 12, 2024]_ **Dubins paths are now integrated in GDSFactory as `route_dubin()`!** See the [GDSFactory documentation](https://gdsfactory.github.io/gdsfactory/notebooks/04_routing.html) for more information.

 <!--
 ```python